-'Hero' dog saves humans by alerting to house fire
+'Hero' dog saves humans by alerting about house fire

 New Delhi, Aug 06: A dog named Dudley is being hailed as a hero after it saved a family from fire.
 When the house fire started in the kitchen, the dog alerted its owner who was taking a shower.
 The incident was reported from New Albany in Indiana.